yAOwzers/tp/docs/DeveloperGuide.md

 The figure below shows how the tag operation works:

-![Sequence Diagram for Tag Notebook command](diagrams/class/jpeg/tag_notebook.jpg)
+![Sequence Diagram for Tag Notebook command](diagrams/class/jpeg/tag_notebook.jpg) Figure [17].
+Sequence diagram for Tag Command in Notebook Mode

 When the user enters `tag /tCS2113T` into the command window while using the application:
 1. The `CliUserInterface` receives the "tag /tCS2113T" input by the user and passes it to the `InputParser`